isabella232/data-workbench.en-1/help/home/c-get-started/c-admin-intrf/c-prof-mgr/t-pub-files-wkg-prof.md

 ---
 description: The Profile Manager enables the management of visualizations, segments, metrics, dimensions, and so on.
-seo-description: The Profile Manager enables the management of visualizations, segments, metrics, dimensions, and so on.
-seo-title: Publish files to your working profile
 solution: Analytics
 title: Publish files to your working profile
 topic: Data workbench